akash701752/practical-09/README.md

 Program to Use Copy Constructor .

 TASK 5 :
-Program to Use Static data Member to count Object
+Program to Use Static data Member to count Object .

+Task 6 :
+Program to create College class and Student Structure in C++ in one program .